Mamod: Roadster SA1

 An early Roadster dating from 1976, showing overflow plug type boiler and 6-spoke artillery wheels.

-This model represents a two-seater roadster-style car, potentially inspired by the appearance and style of an early 20th-century Mercer Raceabout.
+This model represents a two-seater roadster-style car, potentially inspired by the appearance and style of an early 20th-century Mercer Raceabout or Talbot 4AB.
 It was introduced in late 1976 and designed by Steve Malins with input from George Morris.
 The initial versions were painted in red and white with black upholstery, which is still available, while newer versions have recently been released with green/brass or burgundy/brass finishes.
 Additionally, a silver 4-seater limousine variant, based on the Roadster, gained popularity in the 1980s.
 The boiler cover serves as the car's "bonnet," and the water level can be checked through the sight glass, which resembles a radiator grille.
 Early versions featured the traditional overflow plug, which was later replaced by the sight glass in 1978 to comply with the new Euro Toy Regulations.
 Initially, the Roadsters were fueled by meth, but starting around 1977, all models utilized a steel pan-type solid fuel burner, although the older steel pan meth burners were still compatible.
 The oscillating-cylinder engine is externally mounted on the left side of the model and incorporates a simple forward and reverse lever similar to the SE2a and MEC1 stationary engines.
 This engine drives a small, solid flywheel externally positioned on the right side through a shaft.
 In early models, the drive was split, with the final drive on the left side, but in later and current models, the drive is entirely on the right side.
 A power band connects this shaft to the rear axle.
 This configuration allows for a slightly higher road speed compared to the SW1 wagon but makes the model much slower than the TE1 traction engine, which had an excessively high speed.
 The same chassis and layout are used in other mobile models within the Mamod range, such as the LB1 London 'bus," the FE1 fire engine, the SA1L limousine, and the DV1/2 vans.
 The early wheels resembled wooden carriage wheels (referred to as artillery wheels) with solid rubber tires, while later models adopted a redesigned wheel design based on the Rolls-Royce Silver Ghost.
 Various details, including running boards, spare wheels, and carriage lamps, are also present on the model.